ALICE: Asset Limited, Income Constrained, Employed

 • Schofield – 35%

-• Single-Female-Headed Households (with children) continues to have the highest ALICE rate in our overall population, rising to an alarming 64%
+• Single-Female-Headed Households (with children) continues to have a high ALICE rate in our overall population at 60%.

 • Black & Hispanic households are still seeing the highest rates of ALICE.